McGillX/mcgillx-how-to/docs/mdfiles/discussion_monitoring.md

 - When posting or responding in the discussion board try to support your claims and arguments with citations.
 If you are stating your opinion, make sure to mention that in your comment.

+- Students starting the course late will be discussing topics already covered by the majority of the class.
+It may be helpful to refer these newer students to specific forum posts in which those topics were covered.

+- Students will post responses to staff initiated discussion questions in individual posts instead of the designated staff threads.
+If you respond to these, advise them to respond to the appropriate thread in the future.

+- Some students will not check the syllabus and complain once they miss a deadline.
+Generally, these deadlines are not changed based on individual requests.

+- Student participation in the forum will drop off substantially as the course continues.

+- In the first few weeks of the course, expect a lot of student introductions.
+You do not need to respond or read all of these.

 - Students often forget to reference the location of the issue within the course.
-Politely ask them refer to the specific week/topic #, video #, question #, and time mark in the video so that you may better assist them.
+Politely ask them refer to the speIn the first few weeks of the course, expect a lot of student introductions.
+You do not need to respond or read all of these.cific week/topic #, video #, question #, and time mark in the video so that you may better assist them.

 ![image](../../images/Navigation_Courseware.png)